Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Introduction

 With the advancement of technology of ion sources and development of sophisticated polarization techniques more complex spin experiments became available.
 Cross section measurements with both beam and target polarized provide spin correlation coefficients ~\cite{przevoski,kimsek}, which yield more insights into the transition matrix elements.
 Under such initial conditions, with both particles polarized in the initial state, the measurement of a polarization transfer to one of the outgoing particles offers the possibility to determine a new observable, completely different from single polarization transfer coefficients, when only one of the particles in initial state is polarized.
 The polarization transfer from such doubly spin-polarized initial state will not only provide more detailed information about transition matrix elements but also will probably be sensitive in a different way to the underlying dynamics.

 With recent ubiquitous applications of chiral effective field theories to nuclear structure and reactions the question of importance of three-nucleon forces in the nuclear Hamiltonian gained new impetus.
 Rigorous three-nucleon (3N) Faddeev calculations allow one to obtain numerically exact solutions of 3N Faddeev equations and predictions for observables in 3N continuum reactions.
-In the present paper we investigate this new observable and its sensitivity to the underlying dynamics in the proton-deuteron elastic scattering and proton-induced deuteron breakup reactions.
+In the present paper we investigate this new observable and its sensitivity to the underlying dynamics in the neutron-deuteron elastic scattering and neutron-induced deuteron breakup reactions.
 In view of the planned in the near future RIKEN measurement of the pd spin-correlation coefficients ~\cite{kimsek} it seems relevant and timely to study properties of these new observables and give some impetus for their measurement in the future experiments.

-The present limitations of experimental arrangements impose restrictions on polarizations of the incoming deuteron to the vector one in the x, y, and z directions, and of the incoming proton to the y direction only.
-The polarization of the outgoing proton can be presently measured only in the x and y directions.
-Therefore we restrict our study to the following double spin-polarization transfer coefficients $K_{d,p}^{p'}$: $K_{x,y}^{x'}$, $K_{y,y}^{x'}$, $K_{z,y}^{x'}$, $K_{x,y}^{y'}$, $K_{y,y}^{y'}$, and $K_{z,y}^{y'}$.
+The present limitations of experimental arrangements impose restrictions on polarizations of the incoming deuteron to the vector one in the $x$, $y$, and $z$ directions, and of the incoming proton to the $y$ direction only.
+The polarization of the outgoing proton can be presently measured only in the $x$ and $y$ directions.
+(The right-handed Cartesian coordinate system is defined according to the Madison convention~\cite{Madison1971}.)
+Therefore we restrict our study to the following double spin-polarization transfer coefficients $K_{d,n}^{n'}$: $K_{x,y}^{x'}$, $K_{z,y}^{x'}$, and $K_{y,y}^{y'}$.
+We also investigate an interesting case of $K_{z,x}^{y'}$, for which both constituent single polarization transfer coefficients vanish, as well as $K_{yy,y}^{y'}$ and $K_{xz,y}^{y'}$ with the tensor polarized incoming deuteron.

-In section \ref{form} we briefly describe the 3N Faddeev formalism and give the definitions of the new observables.
+In Sec.~\ref{form} we briefly describe the 3N Faddeev formalism and give the definitions of the new observables.
 Predictions for different polarization transfer observables and a discussion of their sensitivity to the underlying dynamics will follow in Sec.~\ref{results}.
 Finally, in Sec.~\ref{sumary} summary and conclusions are given.